Home

 What am I doing?

 My previous project was the Next Generation 9-1-1 Project (NG9-1-1) in which we have built a prototype system to handle emergency calls over VoIP networks.
-Determining a caller's location and routing the call to the proper Public Safety Answering Point (PSAP) were the most challenging parts.
-My contributions are designing and implementing psapd, which is an automatic call distributor at PSAP, and implementing LoST server from scratch, which resolves an appropriate PSAP based on caller's location and service type.
+Our system was deployed and tested at five real PSAPs as a part of US DOT's NG9-1-1 Initiative program.
+My contributions are designing and implementing psapd, which is an automatic call distributor at PSAP, and implementing LoST server from scratch, which finds an proper PSAP based on caller's location.

 Contact